Tech Brief Video Series – Enterprise Networking

 Mice & elephant flows.

 For the dropped packet test, you must consider two flow types in data center environments.
 First, we have a large elephant and smaller mice flow.
-Elephant flows might only represent a low proportion of the total number of flows but consume most of the total data volume.
+Elephant flows might only represent a low proportion of the total flows but consume most of the total data volume.

 Mice flow, for example, control and alarm/control messages, are usually pretty significant.
 As a result, they should be given priority over more significant elephant flows, but this is sometimes not the case with simple buffer types that don’t distinguish between flow types.